A Pythagoras Investigation Using GeoGebra

 The important question

 This leads me to an important question: Why isn’t GeoGebra (or any similar tool) an integral part of every mathematics teacher’s toolkit?
-Let me rephrase that:

 Here’s what one teacher had to say after 'becoming proficient' with GeoGebra: